shui2202/math-competition/README.md

 # Math Competiton
-Math ~ its for a hackathon
+Math Competition App - it is for a hackathon